appvia/tako/docs/reference/config-params.md

 ## workload.restartPolicy

 Defines the restart policy for individual application component in the event of a container crash.
-Kev will attempt to infer that setting for each compose service defined, however in some cases manual override might be necessary.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).
+This setting will be inferred for each compose service defined, however in some cases manual override might be necessary.
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).

 ### Default: `Always`